History of Reading Recovery

 Reading Recovery in the United States

 In 1984, Dr. Clay and Barbara Watson came to the United States to train a group of trainers at The Ohio State University.
 Gay Su Pinnell, Carol Lyons and Diane DeFord were the first trainers in this country.
 Joined by Rosemary Estice and Mary Fried, two clinical trainers, they trained many classes of teacher leaders for several years.
-Currently, Mary Fried, Susan Fullerton and Emily Rodgers are responsible for the teacher leader training.
 The trainers at OSU have also trained other trainers to establish University Training Centers for teacher leaders at many other universities.
-Currently, there are centers at 23 universities in the U.S.
+Find out more about Reading Recovery University Training Centers.